Degen-Markets/degen-markets-solana/README.md

 5. Running `anchor run test` again may result in some failing tests as the pools/options have already been created on the local network.
 So you will need to reset your local network (step 1).

 # TODO:
+- PDA to store pool creation price
+- PoolCreated event (description, title, image, options)
+- OptionCreated event
+- PoolCustody account to store SOL, creator
-- ?transfer SOL to winning accounts (pay_winners function)
+- burnPool function; transfer SOL to admin key
-- ?improve; use title hash + pool key instead option_hash in create_option